dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 		...
 	}
 ~~~
 It is extremely important that in the **onDestroy()** method, you first terminate the video data processing operation by setting the callback function to **null** before you destroy the **DjiGLSurfaceView** object, as shown above.
-If you destroy the surface view first, the callback function will continue to send data to an object that does not exist, which could cause your app to crash.
+If you destroy the surface view first, the callback function will continue to send data to an object that does not exist, which could crash your app.

-Conversely, in your **onCreate()** method, you must start the **DjiGLSurfaceView** object before assigning the callback function, for the same reason (refer to the beginning of step (3) where we modify the **onCreate()** method for clarification).
+Conversely, in your **onCreate()** method, you must start the **DjiGLSurfaceView** object before assigning the callback function, for the same reason (refer to the beginning of step (3) where we modify the **onCreate()** method for an example of where we have already done this).

 ### 6. Connecting to your DJI Drones

-After you have built and run the project successfully, you can now connect your mobile device to an aircraft to check the FPV View.
+After you have built and run the project successfully, you can now connect your mobile device to an aircraft to check the FPV.
 Follow the appropriate instructions for your specific aircraft model:

 #### Connecting to a DJI Inspire 1 or Phantom 3 Professional/Advanced: